 At a local restaurant, we’ll have plated lunches including salad, choice of entrée, and choice of soft drinks, coffee, tea, water; other beverages available for purchase.

 Next, we’ll ride our motorcoach or walk the short distance to the Ridgway Railroad Museum, dedicated to preserving Colorado railroad history with a focus on restoration, education, and research.
 Our resident expert will lead our walk through the facility.
 Those who wish to may choose to explore the collection independently.
-The museum includes railroad equipment, artifacts, historical data, books, and photographs of Ouray County and the San Juan Mountains, plus exhibits and displays of railroad rolling stock.
+The site includes railroad equipment, artifacts, plus exhibits and displays of railroad rolling stock.
 Most famous is the museum's "Galloping Goose" rail-motorcar — a unique combination of locomotives and cars designed and built by adapting gasoline powered autos and trucks into small rail vehicles.
 Returning to Ouray, the remainder of the afternoon will be free to enjoy on your own.
 Our resident expert will give recommendations about local historic sites and museums.

 This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions and give directions.

 At leisure.
 Ouray, named for the most famous chief of the Ute people, has much to offer for a small mining town.
 About two-thirds of the original Victorian structures are still occupied and have been restored.
 You might like to visit the Ouray County Museum housed in the original St. Joseph Miners’ Hospital or take a dip in the famous, sulfur-free Hot Springs Pool (open until 10:00 p.m.).
 Be sure to prepare for check-out and transfer in the morning.